wingkwong/leetcode-the-hard-way/README.md

 ## Introduction

-For those who don't know, [LeetCode](https://leetcode.com/) is one of the most well-known platforms where you can practice your programming skills by solving coding questions.
-Originally this project was my personal learning notebook.
-Now the goals are to provide
+For those who don't know, [LeetCode](https://leetcode.com/) is  is a platform that offers a collection of coding problems and challenges that are designed to help developers improve their skills in data structures and algorithms.
+Initially, this project was created for my own personal education, however now it is publicly available and open for anyone to use.

-#### 🔶 DSA Topics Tutorials

-Learn Data Structures and Algorithms ranged from basic to advanced via LeetCode Problems

-#### 🔶 Detailed Explanations

-Unlike most of posts in Discussion, we tend to provide detailed explanations (Line By Line / Article)

-#### 🔶 LeetCode Community

-Join the Discord to have a live discussion on Leetcode Topics with the Community memebers

-## Target Audience
+Our tutorial covers a wide range of Data Structures and Algorithms, from basic to advanced levels, by working through problems on LeetCode.
+We aim to provide in-depth explanations with detailed line-by-line comments and articles to help learners understand the solution.
+Additionally, we encourage learners to join our Discord community to discuss LeetCode topics with other members.

-Everyone who wants to improve their programming skills or learn how to LeetCode.
+Our intended audience is any individual who wishes to enhance their programming abilities or learn how to solve problems on LeetCode.

 ## Contributing